What is Pathology?

 Q: What’s the most rewarding part of your job?

-If you want to become a doctor, and a career in pathology appeals to you, learn more about the RUSM MD Program and investigate the Office of Career Advisement.
-When you’re ready, take the next step on your path to a specialization in pathology: apply for admission to Ross University School of Medicine.
+If you want to become a doctor, and a career in pathology appeals to you, learn more about the Ross Med MD Program and investigate the Office of Career Advisement.
+When you’re ready, take the next step on your path to a specialization in pathology: Apply for admission to Ross University School of Medicine.

 A Career in Pathology

-Many are curious to know what does a pathologist do and what’s a pathologist’s normal routine like?
+Many are curious to know, what does a pathologist do?
+Where do pathologists work?
+And what’s a pathologist’s normal routine like?
 Pathologists may work in a clinic, hospital, or medical office, and some have their own private practice.
 Others work in university medical schools or research facilities, in independent diagnostic laboratories, or as coroners or medical examiners.

 Demand for Pathologists